gigatribal/gigatribal.github.io/essays/Interest in Software Engineering.md

 When I played my first video game, I wanted to learn how to design them so that I could make my own kind of video games.
 As I grew up and learned more types of gaming, I want to try make one that has many types of gaming into one.
-Growing up however, I came to realize that such a process would be very complex as I later discovered programming languages exist.
+Growing up however, I came to realize that such a process would be very complex as I later discovered programming languages existed.
 I believe learning software engineering is the first step to video game designing.

 **What I hope do to later**